SwiCago/HarviaWiFi/README.md

 ## Installation
 - Turn OFF breaker, 240V will kill you.
-- Review Circuit diagrams, so you know which connectors to move
+- Review Circuit diagrams, so you know which spade connectors to move
 - Put 6 20A fuses into fuse block and slose
 - Open bottom panel of Harvia heater
 - Install Fuse block in a convinient spot, I chose to install where thermostat and timer switch were.